jbreeden/mruby-zlib/README.md

 - `ZLib.gzclose(file)`
   + Closes the given GZFile `file`
+  + Is called automatically when the file is GC'ed, but you may still call it sooner
-  + After a file is closed, write & flush still appear to work (no exceptions), but have no affect
+  + After a file is closed, any attempt to use it will raise a `ZLib::ZIOError`

 _The following functions marked [SKIPPED] are implemented already, but lacking automated tests._